Graman Quassi: Biography

 Quassi participated in the colonial wars against the Saramaka maroons as a scout and negotiator for the Dutch.
 He lost his right ear during the fighting.
 For this reason the Surinamese Maroons remember him as a traitor.
-In the late 1760s, he was owner of a plantation.
+In the late 1760s, he was owner of a slave plantation.

 In February 1772, he visited the Netherlands, and was given an audience by William V, Prince of Orange.
 He returned to Suriname in September 1772.

 On 12 March 1787, Governor Wichers announced that Quassi had died in Paramaribo at the age of at least 95.
 He was buried by the Free Negro Corps.